NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 also just at a checkpoint state ... still very much a work in progress.

+## NOTES:

+* AP_HAL appears (based on timing packets on the receiving side of the pipe) to only service the serial/uart output at 50hz.
+This effectively limits the update rate with a host computer.
+It may mean that inner loop pid's will need to be run on the FMU, not on the host when faster update rates area needed.

-Some major bullet point todo list items:
+## Some major bullet point todo list items:

 - figure out/test airdata connections (no external port on pixracer?)
 - decide how best to detect and choose when multiple imu and compass